A search for lepton-flavour violating $\tau \to 3\mu$ decays with the ATLAS detector: Trigger and event selection

 The resulting BDT score distributions for simulated signal events and background events from the data sidebands are shown in Figure~\ref{bdtdist}.
 Good discrimination between signal and background events is observed; additionally no significant over-training was found.

 Events are split into different categories to optimise the sensitivity based on the BDT output score and different $m_{3\mu}$ detector resolutions.
 Events in the barrel, defined as $|\eta_{\text{triplet}}|<1.2$, are found to have a signal mass resolution of approximately $25\,\MeV$, significantly better than the resolution, about $34\,\MeV$, for the remainder of the events that are assigned to the endcap category.
 Therefore, barrel and endcap events are separated.
 To find the optimal BDT categories, the expected limit on $B(\tau \to 3 \mu)$ is determined for a range of different BDT categories by performing a simultaneous unbinned maximum-likelihood fit on the $m_{3\mu}$ distribution in all fit categories.
 The optimal limit is achieved using three BDT categories, referred to as loose, medium and tight, as indicated on Figure~\ref{bdtdist}.
 Table~\ref{tab:yields} shows the expected and observed signal and background yields in all six categories.
+In the most-sensitive tight categories, the $W \rightarrow \tau{\nu}_\tau$ process contributes approximately $85\%$ of the EW signal.

 The simulated signals are parameterised separately in each category with a double sided Crystal Ball (DSCB) function~\autocite{crystalball,HIGG-2014-04}, which models the signal $m_{3\mu}$ distribution well.
 The background $m_{3\mu}$ shape is parameterised by a smooth function, chosen as an exponential, with the exponent allowed to be positive or negative.
 This is determined to be a suitable model in two ways.
 First, it is tested if the background model is able to describe the data sidebands.
 Second, signal-plus-background fits are performed to signal-depleted regions of low BDT score, defined as the point below which less than 10\% of the signal would be retained.
 The measured signal yield in this region, known as the spurious signal~\autocite{HIGG-2013-08}, is found to be suitable following the criteria in Ref.\autocite{ATL-PHYS-PUB-2020-028} for the chosen functional form.